...

 Attend Alcoholics Anonymous (AA) Meetings or Other Addictions

-If you work the program, then your sponsor can be a powerful witness on the stand.
-In one of my cases I believe the testimony of the addicted parents sponsor made the difference between that parent having supervised visitation to instead having an expanded possession schedule.
+If you actively engage with the program, your sponsor can serve as a compelling witness in court.
+In one of my cases, I firmly believe that the addicted parent’s sponsor’s testimony played a pivotal role, transforming their custody arrangement from supervised visitation to an expanded possession schedule.

 Random Alcohol and Drug Screens